gnosis/safe-ios-legacy/docs/CodingGuidelines.rst

 Using extensions for code grouping and protocol implementations
 ---------------------------------------------------------------

-If a type adopts protocol, then it is a valid case for implementing protocol methods in an extension on that type.
+If a type adopts a protocol, then it is a valid case for implementing protocol methods in an extension on that type.

 Valid::